 Declutter your email.

-Set up filters to send certain types of straight into folders and remember to check those folders daily.
+Set up filters to send certain types of emails straight into folders.

 Implement a “touch it or trash it” system for your email.